wahltinez/small-business-guide/03-website.md

 are two components in the management of a business website:

 1. The web page content that customers see
-1. The web address, also known as the domain name
+1. The web address, also known as the domain name or URL

 The web page content is the most important thing, and can be done completely free of charge.
 Normally this will result in a web address like `https://sites.google.com/view/mybusinessname` or